 In the absence of numeric criteria for phosphorus, EPA uses nationally recommended criteria and other technical guidance to develop effluent limitations for the discharge of phosphorus.
 EPA has published national guidance documents that contain recommended total phosphorus criteria and other indicators of eutrophication.
-The following summarizes the available guidance:
+The following summarizes available guidance:

-• EPA's 1986 Quality Criteria for Water (the "Gold Book") recommends that in-stream phosphorus concentrations not exceed 0.05 mg/L in any stream entering a lake or reservoir, 0.1 mg/L for any stream not discharging directly to lakes or impoundments, and 0.025 mg/L within a lake or reservoir.
-For this segment of the Housatonic River, the 0.05 mg/L (50 μg/L) criterion would apply downstream of the discharge because the discharge is into a river where it enters an impoundment.

-As the Gold Book notes, there are natural conditions of a water body that can result in either increased or reduced eutrophication response to phosphorus inputs; in some waters more stringent phosphorus reductions may be needed, while in some others a higher total phosphorus threshold could be assimilated without inducing a eutrophic response.
-In this case, EPA is not aware of any evidence that the Housatonic River is unusually susceptible to eutrophication impacts, so that the $50~\mu g/L$ threshold appears sufficient in this receiving water.
-EPA is not aware of evidence of factors that are reducing eutrophic response in the Housatonic River downstream of the discharge.
+- EPA's 1986 Quality Criteria for Water (the "Gold Book") recommends that in-stream phosphorus concentrations not exceed 0.05 mg/L in any stream entering a lake or reservoir.
+0.1 mg/L for any stream not discharging directly to lakes or impoundments, and 0.025 mg/L within a lake or reservoir.
+For this segment of Housatonic River, the 0.1 mg/L would apply downstream of the discharge. - As the Gold Book notes, there are natural conditions of a water body that can result in either increased or reduced eutrophication response to phosphorus inputs; in some waters more stringent phosphorus reductions may be needed, while in some others a higher total phosphorus threshold could be assimilated without inducing a eutrophic response.
+In this case, EPA is not aware of any evidence that Housatonic River is unusually susceptible to eutrophication impacts, so that the 100 μg/L threshold appears sufficient in this receiving water.
+EPA is not aware of evidence of factors that are reducing eutrophic response in Housatonic River downstream of the discharge.

-- In 2001, EPA released recommended Ecoregional Nutrient Criteria, established as part of an effort to reduce problems associated with excess nutrients in water bodies in specific areas of the country.
+- In 2001, EPA has released recommended Ecoregional Nutrient Criteria, established as part of an effort to reduce problems associated with excess nutrients in water bodies in specific areas of the country.
 The published criteria represent conditions in waters within ecoregions that are minimally impacted by human activities, and thus free from the effects of cultural eutrophication.
-Lenox is located within Ecoregion VIII, Nutrient Poor, Largely Glaciated Upper Midwest and Northeast.
-The recommended total phosphorus criteria for this ecoregion, found in Ambient Water Quality Criteria Recommendations: Information Supporting the Development of State and Tribal Nutrient Criteria, Rivers and Streams in Ecoregion VIII (EPA December 2001) is 10 μg/L (0.01 mg/L). - Elevated concentration of chlorophyll a, excessive algal and macrophyte growth, and low levels of dissolved oxygen are all effects of nutrient enrichment.
+Great Barrington is located within Ecoregion VIII, Nutrient Poor Largely Glaciated Upper Midwest and Northeast.
+The recommended total phosphorus criteria for this ecoregion, found in <a href="mailto:Ambient Water Quality Criteria Recommendations: Information Supporting the Development of State and Tribal Nutrient Criteria, Rivers and Streams in Ecoregion VIII (EPA December 2001) is 10 μg/L (0.01 mg/L). - Elevated concentration of chlorophyll a, excessive algal and macrophyte growth, and low levels of dissolved oxygen are all effects of nutrient enrichment.
 The relationship between these factors and high in-stream total phosphorus concentrations is well documented in scientific literature, including guidance developed by EPA to address nutrient over-enrichment (Nutrient Criteria Technical Guidance Manual Rivers and Streams, EPA July 2000 [EPA-822-B-00-002]).